Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Non-equilibrium superfluid steady states in driven-dissipative Fermi gas

 The above conclusions hold true even in the case with finite bath temperature $T_{\rm env}>0$ and $\gamma>0$: We show in Fig. \ref{fig_stability3} effects of the environment temperature $T_{\rm env}$ (panel (a)) and damping rate $\gamma$ (panel (b)) on the time evolution of $|\delta\Delta({\bar {\bm q}}=0,t)|$ in the NBCS case: Initial deviations is found to always decay over time, irrespective of the values of these environment parameters.

 We also find from Fig. \ref{fig_stability3} that the relaxation time (time scale to recover the mean-field solution) depends on the environment parameters, $T_{\rm env}$ and $\gamma$.
-For the damping rate $\gamma$, because it is related to the system-reservoir coupling $\Lambda$ (see Eq. (\ref{eq.pq})), we find from Fig. \ref{fig_stability3}(b) that small coupling strengths would be preferable for this purpose.
+For the damping rate $\gamma$, we find from Fig. \ref{fig_stability3}(b) that it would be preferable to make the value of $\gamma/\mu$ as small as possible for realizing the NFF.
+If our proposed setup is implemented by using current experimental techniques in a cold atomic system, we expect that $\gamma$ can be reduced to about 0.01 $\mu$K and $\mu$ can be increased to about 1 $\mu$K, thereby keeping the value of $\gamma/\mu$ below 0.01, which is small enough to realize the NFF (see also Fig. \ref{fig2}(a)).
+How to estimate these values and more detailed discussions are given in Appendix C.

-Summarizing the above-mentioned stability analyses for various parameter sets ($T_{\rm env}, \gamma, \delta\mu$), we obtain the phase diagram in Fig. \ref{fig2}(a).
+Summarizing the above-mentioned stability analyses for various parameter sets ($T_{\rm env}, \gamma, \delta\mu$), we obtain the phase diagram in Figs. \ref{fig2}(a) and \ref{fig2}(b).
 Among the four candidates (NBCS, NIG, NFF, NFF'), NBCS and NFF only survive as stable non-equilibrium superfluid steady states.
 In the superfluid region, NBCS is always stable.
 Thus, in the region where NFF is stable, the bistability occurs.
-We also see in Fig. \ref{fig2}(a) the existence of the other bistability region where NBCS and the normal state are both stable.
+We also see in Figs. \ref{fig2}(a) and \ref{fig2}(b) the existence of the other bistability region (region(III)) where NBCS and the normal state are both stable.

 Because the energetic consideration, which is useful in determining the {\it thermodynamically stable state}, does not work in the present non-equilibrium case, one cannot immediately identify which state is realized in the bistability region.
-As pointed out in Ref. \cite{Kawamura_letter}, the answer to this question is considered to depend on how to tune the environment parameters.
-We also note that Refs. \cite{Snyman2009, Bobkova2014, Ouassou2018} clarify that a voltage-driven superconductor (where the momentum distribution of conduction electrons is highly non-thermal and exhibits a two-step structure as in the non-equilibrium case we are considering in this paper) shows the same kind of bistability, although the possibility of FF-like state has not been discussed.
-Our result is consistent with these previous work, and NEFF predicted in this paper would also be expected in such a voltage-driven superconductor.
+The answer to this question is considered to depend on how to tune the environment parameters: As $\delta\mu$ increases adiabatically from $\delta\mu=0$, the NBCS would be maintained both in the regions (II) and (III).
+As one decreases $\delta\mu$ from the region (IV), on the other hand, the phase transition from the normal state to NFF occurs at the boundary between (II) and (III) \cite{noteBoundary}.
+As a result, the superfluid order parameter $\Delta_0$ would exhibit the hysteresis behavior shown in Fig. \ref{fig2}(c).
+We note that Refs. \cite{Snyman2009, Bobkova2014, Ouassou2018} clarify that a voltage-driven superconductor (where the momentum distribution of conduction electrons is highly non-thermal and exhibits a two-step structure as in the non-equilibrium case we are considering in this paper) shows the same kind of bistability, although the possibility of FF-like state has not been discussed.
+Our result is consistent with these previous work, and NFF predicted in this paper would also be expected in such a voltage-driven superconductor.